-The birth of the Boeing 707 was no secret – everyone knew – but the lay media has continued to keep pedaling that Boeing stole a march on its competitors.
+The birth of the Boeing 707 was no secret – everyone knew – but the lay media has continued to keep pedaling the myth that Boeing stole a march on its competitors by hiding the design under model number 367-80.

-And another related myth is that Boeing had access secret German aerodynamic wing designs and that also gave the company an edge.
+Another related myth was that Boeing had secret German aerodynamic wing designs and that also gave the company an edge.
 Again utter nonsense.

 Certainly, Boeing’s George Scharer was at Volkenrode in May 1945 and saw first hand German aerodynamic data, but as noted, the top-secret files were to be shared.
-The author has been to the Douglas archives and seen over 10 five-draw cabinets full of German aerodynamic data so that “secret” data was available to Douglas years before the advent of the 707 vs DC-8 competition.
+The author has been to the Douglas archives and seen over 10 five-draw cabinets full of German aerodynamic data so that “secret” data was available to Douglas -and all other manufacturers – years before the advent of the 707 vs DC-8 competition.

-In fact, Douglas built many military fighter designs in the late 40s with swept wings and also built B-47s for Boeing at its Tulsa plant.
+In fact, Douglas built many military fighters in the late 40s with swept wings and also built B-47s for Boeing at its Tulsa plant in the late 1940s and early 1950s.

 Here is George’s letter to his Boeing colleagues.